-SWK 6697 Foundation Practicum and Seminar (3)
+SWK 6698 Foundation Practicum and Seminar III (2)

 The Foundation Field Practicum and Seminar engages the student in an assigned human service agency.
 In addition to providing an orientation to the practicum experience, this course directs the student's study of the practicum client population and agency, promotes the student's self-assessment and learning goals for professional social work development.
-This course is the second 200 contact hours at the same agency. completing the Foundation Practicum Requirements.
+This course is the third and final 134 contact hours at the same agency, completing the Foundation Practicum requirements of 402 contact hours.
 Prerequisites: Approved by Director of Field Education